steamcmd/docker/README.md

 - `ghcr.io/steamcmd/steamcmd:<tag>`

 > ***Note:***
-> *Some Windows tags are not available (yet) because they cannot be*
+> *The Windows tags are not available because they either cannot be build on*
-> *build on the current Github Actions Windows Platform.
-The Dockerfiles are*
+> *the current Github Actions Windows Platform or are simply broken.
+The Dockerfiles*
-> *added to this repository to be able to build manually and for the moment when*
+> *are added to this repository to be able to build manually and for the moment when*
-> *Github Actions supports newer Windows versions.
+> *the builds can be ran succesfully.
 See*
 > *[this article](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility)*
 > *on the Microsoft docs for more information on the subject.*